haraldtux/piSystemInfo/README.md

 ## Starting : ##
 * change to the **piSystemInfo** directory
 * chmod piSystemInfo.py to 777
-* start script command line:
+* start script on the command line:

   `sudo python piSystemInfo.py`